The Shropshire Ornithological Society (SOS) was formed in 1955 with the following aims:

 SOS is involved in the management of several sites in the County, to ensure they remain attractive habitats for birds.
 Venus Pool, an important wetland, is owned and managed by the Society.
 Select this link for more information on reserves.

 As a member of SOS you are welcome to participate in Society activities.

 - Join us on field trips to the best bird-watching places in Shropshire and elsewhere in the country.
 Day visits, coach trips and weekends away are all part of a varied programme.
 Follow this link for details of currently-scheduled field trips.

 - Come to the indoor meetings.
 These are occasionally films but more usually are illustrated lectures by speakers who are nationally-recognised experts and who show stunning images.
 You will meet other people with similar interests and learn more about birds and related subjects.
 The main Society meetings are held during the winter months at the Bayston Hill Community Centre in Shrewsbury (MAP).
 Select this link for details of the current indoor meetings programme.
 Church Stretton has a branch of the Society and has its own activities.
 For more information on the branch, click here.

 - Get permits for several of the best bird watching places in the County.
 Access to these sites is restricted but permits are available to Society members.
 Venus Pool also has a members-only hide.

 - Help with fieldwork for local and national surveys.
 These mainly involve locating and sometimes counting particular species, so you do not need to be an expert to make a contribution to bird research.
-An example of this sort of activity is the Society’s own Atlas of the Breeding Bird of Shropshire and Birds of Shropshire: an Avifauna (currently being compiled).
+An example of this sort of activity is the Society’s own Atlas of the Breeding Bird of Shropshire and Birds of Shropshire: an Avifauna (published in December 2019).

 - Send in records of the birds you see to BirdTrack for inclusion in the County Bird Report, to contribute to national records and to inform other birders in the County.